top of page

 Natalia: Wandering through the forest, or sharing quiet moments with parents, sisters, or other loved ones.

-Anna: A parrot—eats fruit, nuts and seeds, few predators, can fly, and usually lives in beautiful places.
+Anna: A parrot.
+It eats fruit, nuts and seeds, few predators, can fly, and usually lives in beautiful places.

 Favourite subject in school growing up?